spacetelescope/jwst/docs/jwst/stpipe/config_asdf.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Pipelines are essentially steps that refer to sub-steps.
 As in the original cfg
 format, parameters for sub-steps can also be specified.
+All sub-step parameters
-Sub-step parameters are
+appear in a key calles `steps`.
+Sub-step parameters are specified by using the
-specified by using the sub-step name as the key, then underneath and indented,
+sub-step name as the key, then underneath and indented, the parameters to change
-the parameters to change for that sub-step.
-For example, to define the
+for that sub-step.
+For example, to define the ``weight_power`` of the
-``weight_power`` of the ``cube_build`` step in ``Spec2Pipeline`` configuration
+``cube_build`` step in ``Spec2Pipeline`` configuration file, the parameter block
-file, the parameter block would look as follows:
+would look as follows:

 .. code-block::

    parameters:
        class: jwst.pipeline.Spec2Pipeline
        name: calwebb_spec2
+       steps:
            cube_build:
                weight_power: 4.0

 As with step configuration files, not all sub-steps need to be specified.
 If
 left unspecified, the sub-steps will be run with their default parameter sets.